About the The Lycian Way

 The Trail

-The Lycian way offers truly beautiful views and varied walking.
-The mountains rise steeply in places, peaking at 2300m from sea level.
-The route follows traces of the ancient trade route, connecting Lycian ruins with rural farming settlements and touristic beach towns via mule trails, nomadic paths, and Roman roads.
-The historical sites of graves and ruins are found in abundance throughout this area of the Tekke peninsula (formerly known as Lycia) and the Lycian Way passes through around 25 historical sites along the way.
+The Lycian Way has truly beautiful views the whole length of the trail.
+The mountains rise steeply in places, peaking at 2300m from sea level, and rising straight from the sea itself.
+The route follows the ancient trade route, connecting Lycian ruins with rural farms and touristic beach towns via mule trails, nomadic paths, and Roman roads.
+The historic sites of graves and ruins are found throughout this area of the Tekke peninsula (formerly known as Lycia) and the Lycian Way passes through around 25 historical sites along the way.
 This cultural heritage dates back as far as 3000 BC and includes UNESCO World Heritage Sites and ancient cities.
-Quite often it feels like stepping back in time; imagine an enchanting landscape where ancient ruins crumble amongst lush greenery, with the Mediterranean Sea as a backdrop all the while quaint villages sit atop rocky cliffs.
-The trail follows the coast, and while sometimes it climbs high into the mountains, and other times remains at sea level, the trail never moves away more than 15 km inland from the Mediterranean.
-The trail offers a terrific mix of nature, culture, history, and tourism.
+Quite often you will feel like you’re stepping back in time.
+The trail follows the coast, and while sometimes it climbs high into the mountains, and other times remains at sea level, the trail never moves away more than 15 kilometers inland from the Mediterranean.

-The Lycian way has adopted the same red and white waymark signals that are found on the GR routes across Europe.
-The marks are painted on rocks at regular points.
-Red X marks warn of a wrong turn.
-When the trail is curving on a bend it is indicated by a mark of > in the relative direction.
-Not to be confused with an arrow, the shape reflects the upcoming trail.
+The Lycian Way has adopted the same red and white waymark signals that are found on the GR routes across Europe.
 There are also bigger signposts found at road and path junctions that are yellow which shows direction and distance between places.
 There are also helpful cairns (rock towers) showing the way when markers aren’t apparent that have been put up by fellow hikers.
 Locals are extremely friendly, kind, and generous; expect frequent offers of free chai and tomatoes.

 Kate Clow was the visionary behind the Lycian Way as we know it today.
 As a British expat living in Turkey, she was fascinated by the country’s history and after much research, pioneered the route in the 1990s.
 Kate has authored the most comprehensive Lycian Way guidebook.
-Since the route is subject to change and development, it would be advantageous to have a GPS digital map.
-Maps.me and OSM (OpenStreetMap) come recommended.
+Since the route is subject to change and development, you should also bring a device with the downloaded, offline GPX.
+Maps.me and OSM (OpenStreetMap) are great for this trail.

-For international hikers, the Dalaman and Antalya airports serve as access points.
+For international hikers, the Dalaman and Antalya airports are the closest access points.
 There are further public transport links all along the trail.
-Hitch-hiking is safe in Turkey but always take reasonable caution.
-There are several opportunities to swim, canoe, or even paraglide.
+Hitchhiking is safe in Turkey, but always take reasonable caution and use your head.

 Stages